blbadger/blbadger.github.io/smaller-lms.md

 It is worth restating the more noteworthy findings of this work as concisely as possible:

-1. Language mixers of equivalent 'size' in terms of $d_{model}$ and $n$ layers may be trained using far less computational resources than a transformer, typically around 1/3 to 1/5th the memory and FLOPs.
+1. Language mixers of similar performance and equivalent 'size' in terms of $d_{model}$ and $n$ layers may be trained using far less computational resources than a transformer, typically around 1/3 to 1/5th the memory and FLOPs.
 2. Depending on the hardware the models are implemented on, given equal compute a masked mixer may reach a much lower training and validation causal language model loss or else the transformer may out-perform the mixer.
 3. The mixer implementations uses no traditional regularization techniques, instead relying on the intrinsic generalization inherent in gradient descent-based optimization of high-dimensional space (see [this paper](https://arxiv.org/pdf/2211.09639.pdf) for more on this subject) combined with the 'inherent' regularization in language datasets.
 It does not overfit to a greater extent than the transformer, however.
 4. This is all possible without innovations that are now used nearly ubiquitous for transformers such as rotary positional encoding (or any explicit positional encoding at all).
 Positional encoding instead stems directly from the convolutional filter weights.